Skip to main content

 Changing BPMN Element Attributes

 The Attributes panel displays the settings of a selected BPMN element.
 You can use the panel to manage the element's attributes.
 You can also drag & drop attributes from the panel to the pane to display them in the diagram.
-If you use the panel preset, the attributes panel is displayed in the lower left corner:
+If you use the panel preset, the attributes panel is displayed in the middle of the left sidebar:

 To return to the panel preset, go to the user preferences and use button Reset Panels.